Mortgage

 Content was accurate at the time of publication.

-A higher-priced mortgage loan (HPML) is a mortgage with an annual percentage rate (APR) that’s higher than the average prime offer rate (APOR) offered to well-qualified borrowers.
-The APOR is set by the Federal Financial Institutions Examination Council (FFIEC) and is based on a weekly survey of average interest rates and terms offered to highly qualified borrowers.
+A higher-priced mortgage loan (HPML) is a mortgage with an annual percentage rate (APR) that’s higher than the average prime offer rate (APOR).
+The Federal Financial Institutions Examination Council (FFIEC) sets the APOR based on a weekly survey of average interest rates and terms offered to highly qualified borrowers.

-Because HPML loans typically come with higher interest rates, monthly payments and closing costs, lenders are required to take extra precautions to make sure you can repay your loan (more on this below).
-Your APR is not the same as your interest rate; rather, it’s a measure of the cost to borrow your mortgage and includes origination fees, discount points, mortgage insurance and other costs.
+Because HPML loans typically come with higher mortgage rates, monthly payments and closing costs, lenders are required to take extra precautions to make sure you can repay your loan (more on this below).
+Your APR is not the same as your interest rate — rather, it’s a measure of the total cost to borrow your mortgage and includes origination fees, discount points, mortgage insurance and other costs.

 HPML rules only apply to first mortgages, second mortgages and jumbo loans on homes used as your primary residence.